brandcm/Figure_Sandbox/selective_sweeps/README.md

-This repo houses code to generate figures of selective sweeps.
+This repo houses code to generate figures of selective sweeps and the script outputs (figures/gifs).